nv259/RPF/README.md

 ```

 ## Datasets
-Following the previous work, we conduct experiments on three fashion related datasets, i.e., FashionAI, DARN, and DeepFashion.
+In this API, we use only two fashion related datasets, i.e., FashionAI and DeepFashion.
+The former is used for training (train, dev) and as collection (test 14400 images), while the latter is used for evaluating system.
 Please download and put them in the corresponding folders.
 ### Download Data
 #### FashionAI